risingwavelabs/risingwave-docs/docs/Get-Started.md

 As prerequisites, you need to install [Docker Desktop](https://docs.docker.com/get-docker/) in your environment.
 Ensure that it is running before launching the cluster.

-Then, clone the [risingwave-demo](https://github.com/singularity-data/risingwave-demo) repository:
+Then, clone the [risingwave-demo](https://github.com/singularity-data/risingwave-demo) repository.

 ```shell
 git clone https://github.com/singularity-data/risingwave-demo.git